 Community Liaison Office (CLO) Program

-For over 30 years the Community Liaison Office (CLO) program has provided support to U.S. government employees and family members who are assigned to American embassies and consulates abroad.
-FLO extends its services to overseas communities through the management of the Community Liaison Office program at over 200 missions worldwide, including several unaccompanied posts such as Baghdad, Kabul, and Islamabad.
-The CLO Coordinator position, also known as CLO, is occupied by a U.S. citizen spouse Appointment-Eligible Family Member (AEFM) of a direct-hire employee assigned to post.
-The CLO holds a sensitive Family Member Appointment (FMA) position and requires a Top Secret security clearance.
+For more than 30 years, the Community Liaison Office (CLO) program has provided support to U.S. government employees and family members who are assigned to American embassies and consulates abroad.
+FLO extends its services to overseas communities through the management of the CLO program at more than 200 missions worldwide, including several unaccompanied posts.
+The CLO Coordinator position, also known as CLO, is occupied by a U.S. citizen spouse of a direct-hire employee assigned to post.
+The CLO requires a Top Secret security clearance.